kusumotonorio/factlog/README.md

 LOGIC-VARS: X Y ;
 SYMBOLS: Tom Jerry Nibbles ;
 ```
 Use `LOGIC-PREDS:` to declare the predicates you want to use.
 And, use `LOGIC-VARS:` to declare the variables you want to use.
-The predicates end with the character `o`, which is a custom borrowed from miniKanren and so on, and means relations.
+The predicates end with the character `o`, which is a convention borrowed from miniKanren and so on, and means relations.
 This is not necessary, but it is useful for reducing conflicts with the words of, the parent language, Factor.
 We really want to write them as: `cat°`, `mouse°` and `animal°`, but we use `o` because it's easy to type.

 ```